 - Students will do an annual public presentation in front of a committee which will be decided depending on the research topic and the professors’ availabilities.
 The committee will be composed by the IDEM coordinator, another member of the IDEM academic committee and another professor specialized in the research topic.

-- The presentation will be normally between June 15 – June 30 (to be announced each academic year).
+- The presentation will be normally between June 15 and July 3 (to be announced each academic year).
 Exact calendar of the presentations will be sent some days in advanced by e-mail to all the students.

 If the annual review is NOT FAVORABLE, the PhD student will have to enroll for a retake review, submit the documents by the end of November, and then make a new presentation in December (the dates will be confirmed each academic year).
 Should that second review also be negative, the PhD candidate will have to leave the program.